Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

 </dependencies>
 ```
 {{% warning title="Version" %}}
-The version above might not be the latest version.
+The version above might not be the latest.
 Please adjust the version information accordingly.

 For versions below XLT 5.0.x you need to [configure the Xceptance repository](../../advanced/200-maven-builds/).
 {{% /warning %}}